kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/source-to-image.md

 ![Image in DockerHub](https://pek3b.qingstor.com/kubesphere-docs/png/20200210231552.png)

 Congratulation!
-You've been familiar with S2I tool.
+You have been familiar with S2I tool.